Professor of Anthropology

 Carter, C., A.M.Siedell, D.P..Craig, E. Boudreaux, K.L.Burleigh, J.A.
 Gardner, S.L.
 Young, and M.E.
 Danforth 2004.
 A Bioarchaeological Analysis of the French Colonial Burials at the Moran Gallery, Biloxi.
 Mississippi Archaeology 39(1):39-68.

 Danforth, M.E.
 2004.
 African-American Men, Women and Children in Nineteenth Century Natchez: A Study of City Cemetery Sexton’s Records.
 In: Engendering African-American Archaeology, edited by J. Galle and A.L.
 Young, pp 237-263.
 University of Tennessee Press, Knoxville.

 ANT 101.
-Introduction to Anthropology (including honors)
+Human Experience (including honors)